 Performance outcomes Acceptable outcomes

 Cleared vegetation

 PO3 Cleared vegetation is not moved from where it falls.
 No acceptable outcome is prescribed.

 Conserving the fodder resource

 PO4 Fodder harvesting does not reduce the total extent of the fodder in the regional ecosystem listed in Tables 8 and 9 on a lot to below 50 per cent of its current extent within any 10 year period.
-AO4.1 Fodder harvesting is limited to the regional ecosystems and harvesting methods listed in Tables 8 and 9, and: is limited to areas that have not been harvested in the past 10 years retained vegetation is not harvested within 10 years of the harvesting of an adjacent area which has been subject to either strip harvesting or block harvesting.
+AO4.1 Fodder harvesting is limited to the regional ecosystems and harvesting methods listed in Tables 8 and 9, and: (1) is limited to areas that have not been harvested in the past 10 years (2) retained vegetation is not harvested within 10 years of the harvesting of an adjacent area which has been subject to either strip harvesting or block harvesting.

-Wetlands

-P05 Maintain vegetation associated with any natural wetland to protect: (1) water quality by filtering sediments; nutrients and other pollutants (2) aquatic habitat (3) terrestrial habitat.
+PO5 Maintain vegetation associated with any natural wetland to protect: (1) water quality by filtering sediments; nutrients and other pollutants (2) aquatic habitat (3) terrestrial habitat.
 AO5.1 Mechanical clearing does not occur within 20 metres of any natural wetland.
 OR AO5.2 Strip harvesting or block harvesting does not occur within 100 metres of any natural wetland.

 Watercourses

-P06 Maintain vegetation associated with any watercourse to protect: (1) bank stability by protecting against bank erosion (2) water quality by filtering sediments, nutrients and other pollutants (3) aquatic habitat (4) terrestrial habitat.
-Soil erosion P07 Clearing does not result in: (1) mass movement, gully erosion, rill erosion, sheet erosion, tunnel erosion, stream bank erosion, wind erosion, or scalding (2) any associated loss of chemical, physical or biological fertility - including, but not limited to water holding capacity, soil structure, organic matter, soil biology and nutrients within or outside the lot(s) that are the subject of the application.
-A06.1 Mechanical clearing does not occur within 20 metres from the defining bank of any watercourse.
+PO6 Maintain vegetation associated with any watercourse to protect: bank stability by protecting against bank erosion water quality by filtering sediments, nutrients and other pollutants aquatic habitat terrestrial habitat.
+Soil erosion PO7 Clearing does not result in: mass movement, gully erosion, rill erosion, sheet erosion, tunnel erosion, stream bank erosion, wind erosion, or scalding any associated loss of chemical, physical or biological fertility - including, but not limited to water holding capacity, soil structure, organic matter, soil biology and nutrients A06.1 Mechanical clearing does not occur within 20 metres from the defining bank of any watercourse.
 OR A06.2 Strip harvesting or block harvesting does not occur within 100 metres of the defining bank of any watercourse.
-A07.1 Strip harvesting or block harvesting: (1) does not occur on a slope that exceeds 5 per cent (2) is aligned across the slope.
+A07.1 Strip harvesting or block harvesting: does not occur on a slope that exceeds 5 per cent is aligned across the slope.
 OR A07.2 Harvesting occurs using selective harvesting or breaker harvesting methods.

+of the application.

 Salinity

 PO8 Clearing does not contribute to land degradation through: (1) waterlogging, or (2) the salinisation of groundwater, surface water or soil AO8.1 Clearing does not occur in or within 200 metres of a discharge area or recharge area, or salinity warning area.
-OR AO8.2 Clearing is less than: (1) 2 hectares, or (2) 10 metres wide.
+OR AO8.2 Clearing is less than: 2 hectares, or 10 metres wide.

 Conserving vegetation

 PO9 Fodder harvesting activities: (1) retain at least: AO9.1 Selective harvesting does not: (1) harvest more than 5 in 10 individual fodder trees in any given area